logemann/gatsby-plugin-cookiehub-banner/README.md

 Optional parameter (can be 'demo' *or* 'off'.
 Defaults to 'demo')

 This parameter should only be used when at least one entry in 'stageHosts' is given.
 If in **demo** mode the cookiehub demo URL is created.
-See [StageEnv Info on Cookiehub](https://support.cookiehub.com/hc/en-us/articles/360049072112-Why-does-the-CookieHub-widget-show-up-on-every-page-view-) in 'off' mode, a request to a staging URL results in no script loaded at all.
+See [StageEnv Info on Cookiehub](https://support.cookiehub.com/hc/en-us/articles/360049072112-Why-does-the-CookieHub-widget-show-up-on-every-page-view-).
+In **off** mode, a request to a staging URL results in no script loaded at all.
 This is useful for automated visual testing tools (like percy), where you dont want to have the Cookiebanner on each page.